ArnaBannonymus/drug-target/README.md

 	- label unit conversion for skewed label distribution such as Kd.
 	- time reference for computational expensive encoding.
 	- PyTorch based, support CPU, GPU, Multi-GPUs.

-*NOTE: We are actively looking for constructive advices/user feedbacks/experiences on using DeepPurpose!
-Please open an issue or [contact us](mailto:kexinhuang@hsph.harvard.edu).*

 ## Installation
  install it locally since Binder needs to be refreshed every time launching.
 To install locally, we recommend to install from `pip`: